mohAhanin/Alzheimer/README.md

 🌟 **Research Project: Detecting Alzheimer's Disease Using Smart Home Sensor Data**

 ### Purpose:
-I am currently working on a research project aimed at detecting Alzheimer's disease using sensor data collected from a smart home environment.
+We are currently working on a research project aimed at detecting Alzheimer's disease using sensor data collected from a smart home environment.
 The goal is to develop a robust machine learning model capable of classifying sequences of sensor events as indicative of Alzheimer's or not.

 ### Key Components: